prody/ProDy-website/tutorials/insty_tutorial/ensemblePDB.rst

 If we just want to change distance parameters, we can also apply them by giving the names of the distances specified for each interaction type.
-Here is ``distDA`` for hydrogen bonds, ``distSB`` for salt bridges, ``distPS`` for Pi-stacking interactions, ``distPC`` for Pi-cartion interactions, ``distHPh`` for hydrophobic interactions, and ``distDB`` for disulfide bonds.
+Here is ``distDA`` for hydrogen bonds, ``distSB`` for salt bridges, ``distPS`` for pi-stacking interactions, ``distPC`` for pi-cartion interactions, ``distHPh`` for hydrophobic interactions, and ``distDB`` for disulfide bonds.